 This is a perfect walk if you have children happy in the pram and you want to stretch your legs after a long flight!
 From here you can watch the paragliders whoosh in and out of the coast as well as get a great view of the sea.

-Impossibly built into the cliff wall at Miraflores, this is an upscale shopping centre where only Lima’s most wealthy, or tourists, can afford to visit.
-There are some nice restaurants, and some that are kid friendly like Chillis.
-Of note is a huge games parlour, with all sorts of rides for kids.
+Impossibly built into the cliff wall at Miraflores, this is an upscale shopping center where only Lima’s most wealthy, or tourists, can afford to visit.
+There are some nice restaurants and some that are kid friendly like Chillis.
+Of note is a huge games parlor, with all sorts of rides for kids.
 As anywhere in the world they are not cheap but kids go home satisfied.
-Its breaks like this that makes Lima with Kids much easier.
+It breaks like this that makes Lima with kids much easier.

 This is listed last on our tips for Miraflores & Lima with Kids, but it’s the ‘non-negotiable one!’
 More information about our Lima Hotel Recommendations.

-Looking For More Family Travel Information On Peru?
-Check Out Some Of Other Posts.
+Looking For More Information On Peru And Lima With Kids?
+Check Out Some Of Our Other Posts

 Like It>> Pin It>> Lima With Kids: Things To Do In Miraflores With Children